simp/pupmod-simp-simp/REFERENCE.md

 ### simp

-This class provides an entry point to configuring your systems to take full advantage of SIMP capabilities.
+take full advantage of SIMP capabilities.

 This is primarily done through the ``simp::scenario`` classes that provide specifically supported configurations of core SIMP systems and clients.